Table of Contents

-Tuberculosis, also known as tuberculosis, is a disease caused by bacteria that usually attacks the lungs.
-In the initial 20th century, it remained the leading cause of death in the United States.
-As the world’s most feared disease, the disease was known as the “Great White Plague” (because of the extreme paleness of those affected), which struck young and old, rich and poor.
+Consumption Disease, also identified as TB, is a disease caused by germs that typically attacks the lungs.
+In the early 20th period, it continued to be the leading cause of death in the US.
+As the world’s most dreaded disease, the disease was known as the “Great White Plague” (because of the extreme paleness of those affected), which struck young and old, rich and poor.
 It seemed that no one was safe from tuberculosis.
 No wonder it played an essential role in literature, art, and opera.

 Tuberculosis is now primarily controlled in the United States (although it is still a problem worldwide).